shatadalsamui/SAMCFD/README.md

 ---

 ## Architecture Overview

-CFD-Broker is a microservices-based platform using event-driven communication via Kafka, in-memory caching with Redis, and PostgreSQL for persistence.
+SAMEX is a microservices-based platform using event-driven communication via Kafka, in-memory caching with Redis, and PostgreSQL for persistence.
 All services are container-ready and can be orchestrated via Docker Compose or Kubernetes.

 ### High-Level Architecture Diagram